richlamdev/tf-github-admin/README.md

 tf-import.sh sets up the Terraform resources to enable mass importation of state.

 Execute ./tf-import.sh to view options for Terraform importation.
-IE: memberships,teams, team-memberships, repositories, respository options etc.
+IE: members, teams, team-membership, repositories, respository options etc.

 Monitor the output during execution of this script for potential errors.